bodzaital/f1-graphics-css/README.md

 ## Differences

 The world feed uses a slightly different font (see: capital `M`).
 Sizes are not the exact same between the world feed and the CSS.
-The 2021 colors are taken from [this reddit post](https://www.reddit.com/r/formula1/comments/m18iwo/new_team_colors_again_from_formula1com_compared/).
+The 2022 team colors are from formula1.com, correct as of 17<sup>th</sup> March 2022.
 TV compression may render colors and shapes in a different way.

 The flags are automatically downloaded from flagcdn.com.
 The proportions and the visible parts, and effects are different than those on the world feed.
 For available flags, see https://flagcdn.com/en/codes.json.